Alyaatalaat28/SocioConnect/README.md

 # SocialApp

-A new Flutter project using firebase, fcm notification and bloc With some features such as login, sign up, create new post with image
+A new Flutter project using firebase, fcm notification,shared preferences and bloc With some features such as login, sign up, create new post with image
 , chat room, profile and edit profile